- Free Quote

 Many states have laws that prohibit pet owners from burying animals while also giving instructions on how to bury an animal properly.
 When burying a dog it’s best to bury his body away from any source of water and be sure to check with your local utility company.
 You don’t want to cut a gas line or utility service while you dig a grave site.

 According to http://www.azfamily.com you may want to check with your city or county government to see whether or not burying dogs in your yard is legal.

 If you don’t want to bury your dog at home, or you can’t because of laws and regulations your next best option would be to bury your dog in a pet cemetery.
 You can choose from a single plot or a communal plot when it comes time to hold your dogs’ service.
 In the Phoenix and Glendale areas you have several options when it comes to a funeral for a dog.
 One such service is:

 If you have access to an incinerator, though many of us don’t, you may consider cremating your dog.
 This is how dogs are disposed of by animal control as well as many veterinarians.
 If your veterinarian euthanizes your dog, you may request cremation.
 Your dogs’ ashes can then be sent home in a decorative urn commemorating his life.

 This post has been brought to you today by Arrowhead Scoopers.
-Arrowhead is the leading pet waste removal service in the West Phoenix area, including Glendale, Peoria, and Surprise.
+Arrowhead is the leading pet waste removal service in the West Phoenix area, including Glendale, Peoria, and Surprise that also offers dead dog removal and afterlife services.
 Give them a call today at (602) 391-0160 to receive your free quote.
-Rates start at just $11.00 per week.
-Visit their website, http://www.arrowheadscoopers.com to view customer reviews and more.
+Visit our website, DeadPetRemoval.com to view customer reviews and more.
 Happy Tails!